Macronutrients in Health and Disease

 Refined vs. Unrefined Carbohydrates

-Refining is a process by which the fibrous outer bran coating of grains is removed.
-By this process, brown rice is converted to white rice, for example, or whole wheat is converted to white flour, greatly reducing fiber content.
+Refining is a process by which the fibrous outer bran coating and the nutrient-rich germ of grains are removed.
+By this process, brown rice is converted to white rice, for example, or whole wheat is converted to white flour, greatly reducing the fiber and nutrient content.
 Note that a food can be rich in complex carbohydrate but also be refined.
 White rice and white bread, for example, are refined grain products, but they retain their complex carbohydrate.

 Dietary fiber refers to carbohydrates that resist digestion in the human small intestine.
 Fiber is found exclusively in plant foods including fruits, vegetables, legumes, nuts, seeds, and whole grains, and it occurs in two types: Soluble fiber swells in contact with liquids while insoluble fiber does not.

 Diets that are high in carbohydrate and fiber and low in fat and cholesterol have clinical utility in prevention and management of several diseases, including obesity, diabetes, heart disease, and hypertension.
 Dietary fiber promotes satiety, and its intake is inversely associated with body weight and body fat.
-Most Americans underconsume fiber.
+Higher fiber intakes also appear to have beneficial effects on the gut microbiota., Most Americans under consume fiber.

 Distinctions between various kinds of carbohydrate are clinically important.
-Diets high in sugars and refined carbohydrate may cause elevations of plasma triglyceride concentrations.
+Diets high in sugars and refined carbohydrate may increase plasma triglyceride concentrations.
 Some studies have shown reductions in triglycerides with low-GI diets, while other studies have reported reductions in total and HDL cholesterol, with no effect on triglycerides.

 In studies of individuals with diabetes, a meta-analysis of 11 prior studies showed that diets emphasizing low-GI foods reduce hemoglobin A1c (the principal clinical measure of long-term blood glucose control) by about 0.5 percentage points.
 Studies showed a similar benefit for both type 1 and type 2 diabetes.